Seeking Alpha vs Moby: Which Stock Research Platform Actually Beats the Market?

 Seeking Alpha Alpha Picks ($499/year)

-Two quantitatively-selected stock recommendations monthly
+Two quantitatively selected stock recommendations monthly

 Focus on momentum-based stock selection